 Expenses that do not count toward the annual out-of-pocket maximum.
 The following expenses are not applied toward the in-network annual out-of-pocket maximum:

 - Premiums,

-- Balance billing, and
+- Balance billing,

-- Spending for non-covered services.
+- Spending for non-covered services, and

+- Penalties for failure to obtain pre-authorization.

 Hospital, Medical, Mental Health and Substance Abuse Benefits